Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/discussions-starting.md

 ### How Can I Access My Discussions?

-To access your discussions, you need to select the **Discussions** navigation tab on top (see below).
+To access your discussions, you need to go to a team or a project and select the **Discussions** navigation tab on top (see below).

 > A screenshot showing the Discussions tab of a team or a project

 You can bookmark a discussion, topic or even a message in a topic to keep it at hand.
 They will appear in your bookmarks list and in your personal overview.
 Follow the link for further details about [overviews](overviews.md).

+<a name="discussions-access"></a>
-### How Can I Discover and Join Other Discussions?
+### Who Can Access Discussions?

-Depending on where you stand, you will **discover** different discussions in the *Discussions* tab.
+Depending on where you stand, you will find different discussions.
+To guarantee the privacy of teams and projects, Slingshot does not allow you to access all discussions.
+So read on to find out who can access what!

 Within a *Team*, you can have discussions about everything concerning your team and teammates.
-If you are not a member of this team, you will not be able to discover these discussions.
-This guarantees that external users, who are only added to collaborate on a project inside the team, will not have access to any sensitive information shared in discussions within the team.
+Only team members can access team discussions.

-Within a *Project*, you can have discussions that are specific for the selected project.
+Within a *Project*, you can have discussions that are specific for this project.
 Every collaborator in the project, incl. external users, can join these discussions.
-Team members can access all project discussions too, even if they are not taking part in the projects.
+Projects live inside teams.
+The members of these teams also have access to project discussions.

-You will also find a *Discussions* tab in the *Organization* team.
-This is the perfect place for announcements and discussions, to which you want to bring the attention of all organization/company members.
+Within the *Organization* team, you will find *Discussions* too.
+Organization discussions cannot be accessed by external users.
+This is the perfect place for announcements and other important organization related discussions.

+### How Can I Discover and Join Discussions?

+Use the _Discussions_ tab in teams and projects to discover interesting discussions.
+You can read all discussions inside your teams or projects.

 A discussion is basically a section dedicated to a specific subject and organized by a limitless list of topics.
-Topics are the places where conversations between team members or collaborators on a project happen.
-So you can't **join** discussions directly, but you can do this by replying to a topic created inside them.
+Topics are where conversations happen.

+So you can't **join** discussions directly.
+You can do this by replying to a topic inside a discussion.
+Only Owners and Members of the team/project can reply to a topic.
+Viewers can only read it.

 To reply to a topic:

 1. Go to the **Discussions tab** in a selected team or project.
 2. **Choose a discussion** from the list on the left.